jamedeus/micropython-smarthome/devices/readme.md

 - Class name: The literal class name from the micropython driver, written in CamelCase
 - Config name: The string used for the config file `_type` parameter, written in lowercase with hyphens separating words

-Both names are used in a mapping dict which controls which class is instantiated at boot time (see `hardware_classes` in [Config.py](core/Config.py)).
+Both names are used in a mapping dict that controls which class is instantiated at boot time.
+The mapping dict is built when firmware is compiled (see [lib/build_hardware_classes.py](lib/build_hardware_classes.py)) and frozen into the firmware.

 Two names are required because multiple hardware types can share a single class.
 For example, the [Tplink](devices/Tplink.py) class is used for both smart dimmers and smart bulbs, which have different API call syntax.
 The `_type` parameter determines which syntax is used in this case.
 This approach allows much more code reuse than maintaining separate classes for each.